-Operational risk is defined as 'the risk of loss resulting from inadequate or failed internal processes, people and systems or external events, including legal risk'.
+Operational risk is defined as 'the risk of loss resulting from inadequate or failed internal processes, people and systems or external events, including legal risk' and is otherwise known as non-financial risk.

 Operational risk is relevant to every aspect of the Group's business and covers a wide spectrum of issues.
 Losses arising from unauthorised activities, error, omission, inefficiency, fraud, systems failure or from external events all fall within the definition of operational risk.